 Richard’s clients operate in virtually every industry, including the tech, energy, financial, health, retail, and restaurant industries.
 He has spoken at the State Tax Roundtable for Utilities & Power (STARTUP) and Restaurant Industry Sales Tax Audit Professionals (RISTAP) annual meeting.
 Richard also works with individuals regarding personal income tax issues such as residency.

+Richard is actively engaged in the state and local tax community both locally and nationally.
+He is the current co-chair of the Boston Bar Association’s Tax Section.
 Richard publishes frequently on state and local tax topics, with articles appearing in numerous professional publications, including State Tax Notes, Bloomberg BNA Weekly State Tax Report, Bloomberg BNA Multistate Tax Report, The Tax Executive, the Journal of State Taxation, the Boston Business Journal, and the New York University Institute on State and Local Taxation.
-He also has spoken on state and local tax topics in multiple forums, including the Boston Bar Association – State and Local Tax Section, Tax Executives Institute, Strafford webinars and the Philadelphia Bar Institute.
+He also has spoken on state and local tax topics in multiple forums, including the Boston Bar Association – State and Local Tax Section, Council on State Taxation (COST), Tax Executives Institute, Strafford webinars and the Philadelphia Bar Institute.